 Salary reduction contributions.
-The amount the employee chooses to have you contribute to a SIMPLE IRA on his or her behalf cannot be more than \$7,000 for 2002 (\$8,000 for 2003).
+The amount the employee chooses to have you contribute to a SIMPLE IRA on his or her behalf cannot be more than \$8,000 for 2003 (\$9,000 for 2004).
 These contributions must be expressed as a percentage of the employee's compensation unless you permit the employee to express them as a specific dollar amount.
-You cannot place restrictions on the contribution amount (such as limiting the contribution percentage), except to comply with the \$7,000 limit.
+You cannot place restrictions on the contribution amount (such as limiting the contribution percentage), except to comply with the \$8,000 limit.

-If an employee is a participant in any other employer plan during the year and has elective salary reductions or deferred compensation under those plans, the salary reduction contributions under a SIMPLE IRA plan also are elective deferrals that count toward the overall \$11,000 annual limit on exclusion of salary reductions and other elective deferrals.
+If an employee is a participant in any other employer plan during the year and has elective salary reductions or deferred compensation under those plans, the salary reduction contributions under a SIMPLE IRA plan also are elective deferrals that count toward the overall \$12,000 annual limit on exclusion of salary reductions and other elective deferrals.

 Catch-up contributions.
-For tax years beginning after 2001, a SIMPLE plan can permit participants who are age 50 or older at the end of the calendar year to make catch-up contributions.
-(If the participant's 50th birthday is on January 1, 2003, the participant is considered age 50 at the end of 2002.)
-The catch-up contribution limit for 2002 is \$500.
+A SIMPLE plan can permit participants who are age 50 or older at the end of the calendar year to make catch-up contributions.
+The catch-up contribution limit for 2003 is \$1,000.
 This limit increases by \$500 each year thereafter until it reaches \$2,500 in 2006.
 The limit is subject to cost-of-living increases after 2006.
 The catch-up contributions a participant can make for a year cannot exceed the lesser of the following amounts.